giannisyp/giannis-fastAPI/README.md

-# Backend clone of a chat room app by using FastAPI
+# Backend clone of a chat room app built with FastAPI

 This API has 4 routes